sleberknight/dropwizard-todo-example/README.md

 To use `SpringContextBuilder` you'll first need to install the JAR in your Maven repository.
 To do that you will need to clone the repository at https://github.com/sleberknight/spring-appcontext-builder and then `mvn install` it.
-Then the dependency declared in the POM file will resolved properly.
+Then the following dependency declared in the POM file will be resolved properly.

 ```xml
 <dependency>